History & Traditions

 One of the defining qualities of Pickering College is Morning Meeting.
 Here, we gather to celebrate our accomplishments, to share our common challenges, to raise questions about our responsibilities and to inspire our actions.
 Morning Meeting has several purposes: attendance is taken, announcements are made and readings and reflections are shared with the school community.

-These meetings are led by the Headmaster, the Assistant Head of School, Academics and by our students themselves.
+These meetings are led by the Head of School, the Assistant Head of School, Academics and by our students themselves.

 The Four Pillars

 Pickering College’s four pillars, at the main entrance to the school, evoke images of strength, tradition, endurance and simplicity in their design and beauty.
 They have become an expression of all that is important to our school and are so aptly named Faith, Freedom, Friendship and Fun.

 The pillars are the gates we pass through when we enter the school and as our graduates set off into the world.
 They remind us of the spirit of each of those who has gone before.

 Faith -In our students and our friends, in the school and the human spirit.

 Freedom - To speak our minds, to pursue the right path and to take risks.

 Friendship - At the heart of establishing our beloved community.

 Fun - Which we encourage and seek out every day.